Max Afford

-Malcolm R. Afford (8 April 1906 – 2 November 1954) known as Max Afford, was an Australian playwright and novelist.
+Malcolm R. Afford (8 April 1906 – 2 November 1954), known as Max Afford, was an Australian playwright and novelist.
+He created the fictional hero Jeffrey Blackburn.

 Biography

 Early years

 Afford was born in Adelaide, South Australia, the youngest son of Robert D. Afford of "Glenleigh", Stamford street Parkside, an inner suburb.
 He left school when he was 16, and started writing novels and plays.

 Personal life

 After winning the centenary competition in Adelaide, he moved to Sydney in 1936, on contract to the Australian Broadcasting Commission (ABC) as a playwright and producer in the Federal Productions Department.

 Max married Thelma Thomas on 16 April 1938 at St Michael's church, Vaucluse, Sydney.
 Thelma, a costume designer whom he met on the set of Colonel Founder / Awake my Love two years earlier, was originally from Broken Hill, then Adelaide, and had moved to Sydney to design the costumes for the New South Wales sesqui-centenary pageant.
 Max and Thelma did not have children.